sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 ```

 The firmware version is displayed as `Version: vX.Y.Z`, where `X.Y.Z` is the major, minor, and patch version numbers.
 In this example, the firmware version is `v2.0.0`.

+{: .warning}
+You MUST install version 2.1 firmwares on the SidecarTridge TOS v2 boards, and version 3.0 firmwares on the SidecarTridge TOS v3 boards.
+Installing a firmware version for a different board will not work and may cause issues with the device.

 ### Upgrading the Firmware from major version 1 to version 2